sputnik2019/rtl8852bu-20240418/README.md

 ```

 Note: The following command will reinstall the updated driver after you
-are finished with the distro upgrade and reboot.
+are finished with the distro upgrade.

 ```
 sudo sh install-driver.sh